 The important starting point of this analysis is the characterisation of unilateral sanctions as mandatory rules.
 There can be little doubt that these prohibitions are indeed mandatory; perhaps they also have a heightened status among the body of mandatory rules since they typically purport to address a worthy (foreign policy) objective, and apply regardless of whatever law governs the particular transaction.
 Beyond that, however, it is relatively difficult to identify any international consensus as to what should such rules be termed and what exactly are the consequences of the rule's classification within this category.
-Such mandatory rules, 'lois de police,' rules of immediate application, 'lois d'application necessaire,' overriding statutes, self-limiting rules and spatially conditioned rules.
+Such mandatory rules have been variously termed peremptory norms, internationally mandatory rules, 'lois de police,' rules of immediate application, 'lois d'application necessaire,' overriding statutes, self-limiting rules and spatially conditioned rules.32